-For a complete description of the operation of all zone types, please refer to 5.2 "Zone Programming" on page 15.
+For a complete description of the operation of all zone types, please refer to Section 5.2 ("Zone Programming").

 There are several different ways in which zones may be wired, depending on which programming options have been selected.
 The panel can be programmed to supervise normally closed, End of Line, or Double End of Line loops.
 Please refer to the following diagrams to study each type of individually supervised zone wiring.